 Social media is a great way to reach lots more local people and potential patients because it’s really easy to find people who are nearby and for them to find you.
 It’s also really easy to build lasting relationships on platforms like Facebook and Instagram.

 As soon as someone follows you, you have a captive audience who will see all of your posts from now until they unfollow you (which hopefully they never will).
 This is good news for your dental practice because by providing your post regularly and you tailor your posts to appeal to your audience, you can start an ongoing level of communication that would be hard to achieve elsewhere.

 Not only can you stay in touch with qualified and potential patients, but you can answer their questions, post special offers and important updates relating to your dental practice, and encourage reviews from your patients (which will help with your dentist SEO and general trustworthiness).
 Basically, you will be able to build a strong and loyal community while creating an excellent impression of your dental practice, and converting more new patients, and you could potentially do all of this for very little cost.

 When it comes to dentist SEO or orthodontist SEO, local is king.
 After all, dentists are, by their very nature, local.
 It makes little sense to market to people in NBew York when you’re located in Florida — that would just be a waste of time, effort, and money.

 No, what you need to do is get hyper-focused on your local community.
 You can do this by focusing on location-specific keywords like “Florida dentist” and “cosmetic dentistry in Florida” and a good SEO agency will be able to help you with that.
-You can also do it by submitting your business to local listing sites and Google My Business amongst others.
+You can also do it by submitting your business to local listing sites and Google Business Profile amongst others.
 This will ensure that the people who find your dental websites are the people who are most likely to use the – people in your community.

 Google AdWords Campaigns